1bMedina/itd256/Classwork/UseTheIndexDjango.md

 # Use The Index, Django! - Reflection

-- The results of your runtime investigation, formatted into a table
-- A short summary of the takeaways of this activity.
-Specifically, what additional warnings would you give to Django developers who are considering using the __iexact feature in their ORM code?

 ## A discussion of the two indexes that Django added, and the queries that use them.

 Django added two indexes, a standard one and a 'like' one.